-Our qualified and experienced teachers deliver tuition and training in National Certificate in Horticulture, the Vakameasina Programme, Lincoln Diploma and other short courses.
+Our qualified and experienced educators deliver tuition and training in the Fruition Diploma in Horticulture Production, New Zealand Certificates in Horticulture, New Zealand Certificates in Primary Industry Skills, the Vakameasina Programme, the Lincoln Diploma and other short industry-based courses.

-Fruition Horticulture offers the Lincoln University Regional Diploma in Horticulture and Horticultural Management.
+Fruition Horticulture offers the Lincoln University Regional Diploma in Horticulture.
 These are the same papers and standards as offered at the Lincoln campus but available in the Bay of Plenty and Nelson.
 Students gain their qualification while being able to stay in their place of work.

 What former students have said about the programme:

 Delivered as the ‘off-job” component of the Primary ITOs industry training programme.
 These courses are tutored by Fruition Horticulture in the Bay of Plenty, Nelson and Hawkes Bay regions.
 Gain nationally recognised qualifications in horticulture from tutors who are out there in the field.
 For more information and to join these programmes contact the Primary ITO.

 “I totally enjoyed this course and all of the tutors.
 It was easy to finish assessments because the tutors explained stuff.
 They were very helpful, patient and knowledgeable which made me feel confident, relaxed and eager to learn more and come back.
 I have come out of this course eager and excited to start work in the kiwifruit industry.
 Thank you all so much for helping me through the past weeks.”

 “We come from a background of growing all sorts of Berries at our Thornton Orchard, and this has become a real eye opener for us learning with Primary ITO.
 There’s so much knowledge and support from our Tutors it’s a real privilege to be part of their classes, you learn something new every time!
 My main goal is to become a Horticultural Consultant because I have so much passion for the growing industry.”
 Annie Ross